Q1 Charting Your Course

 Play the interactive Quizlet Game: Direct Link

 Part 2- Get Directions From Home to School

 Part Two - Get Directions From Home to School

 You will need your home address, the name of your school, and the city and state where your school is located.

 4. On the top line, type your home address.
 On the second line, type the name of your school, the city and state your school is located in.
 (NOTE: If Google Maps is unable to find your school by name, you can type the school address on the line).

 5. Compare the time for walking, driving, and by bicycle by clicking on the icons.
 Select the one that best fits for the way you get to school.

-6. Take a screenshot of your map showing the route and paste it into a word processing document and save it (titled "my map") in your file space.
+6. Take a screenshot of your map showing the route and paste it into this Mapping Activity Document.
 Also paste the link to your map in your document by clicking on the link icon as shown in the video above.

 Part 3 - A Link to Social Studies